tomhoover/guide-programming-fundamentals-in-python/guide.md

 print cat
 ```

-__Note for Tati:__ Am I supposed to follow along here or are you just explaining stuff?
-I'm not sure what I'm supposed to do from the last note up until here.
-My vote would be to hand-hold the reader through each one of these steps.

 __Note for Tati:__ Why do variables get an equal sign '=' while object keys get a colon ":"?
 We should explain this.